How to dispute a Synergy bill in Perth: a step-by-step guide

 If the bill is estimated: You can submit a self-meter read via Synergy's online account portal (My Account) using your meter's actual reading.
 If Synergy accepts the self-read, the bill is revised.

 Look at how many days the billing period covers.
-Synergy bills quarterly (approximately 90 days) but timing can vary.
-If a billing period covers 120 days instead of 90, the bill will be proportionally higher.
+Synergy bills bi-monthly, about every 60 days, six times a year, though timing can vary a little.
+If a billing period covers 90 days instead of the usual 60, the bill will be proportionally higher.

 Also compare your per-day usage (kWh/day) on this bill against the same period last year.
 Synergy bills typically show this comparison.
 A significantly higher kWh/day figure (after accounting for any new appliances, EV, or pool) is the main indicator of a metering problem.